-Handing her a mug Albus Dumbledore sat down beside her, in a flurry of a deep red dressing gown with a golden fur trim, that must have put him back a few bob in Minerva's opinion.
+Handing her a mug Albus Dumbledore sat down beside her, in a flurry of a deep red dressing gown with a golden fur trim, which must have put him back a few bob in Minerva's opinion.
 Noticing her attention to his attire, he explained, 'I was head of Gryffindor House for some time and some ex-pupils thought that it would be amusing to give me …this.'

 'Oh,' said Minerva, wrapping her hands around her mug and wishing fervently that she had decided to forgo her chocolate craving this one night.
-To avoid having to make awkward conversation she sipped her hot chocolate and found it very hot, and creamy, and chocolaty, and: 'Mmm,' she enunciated unknowingly.
+To avoid having to make awkward conversation she sipped her hot chocolate and found it very hot, and creamy, and chocolaty, and, 'Mmm,' she enunciated unknowingly.

 'A family recipe,' said Albus, smiling in pleasure at her evident delight.

 'Is it a secret?' she enquired playfully, forgetting for her shyness.